BEYEH/AndroidBasicWithCompose/TestExecuteSoFile/README.md

 - Create JNI interface to connect Kotlin and C language.
 - Create `CMakeLists.txt`.
 - Update and sync the `build.gradle.kts (:app)`.
 - Build, run the app.
-Print the string in the logcat.
+Get message in the text component.

 ## Resources